Anti-Hungarian sentiment: Marosvásárhely ethnic clashes in March 1990

 Following the 1989 Romanian Revolution, in early 1990, anti-Hungarian sentiments began to rise sharply among Romanians, as the Hungarian community started to demand mother-tongue education and the restoration of Hungarian-language institutions abolished by the Communist regime.
 It should be emphasized that Hungarians peacefully requested the restoration of these rights.
 One of these was the silent demonstration for Hungarian schools initiated by Transylvanian Hungarian writer András Sütő for Hungarian education, in which tens of thousands of Hungarians participated in every major city in Transylvania on February 10, 1990, holding a book and a candle in their hands.
 And, Hungarian students at the medical university in Marosvásárhely staged a sit-in strike demanding the reinstatement of Hungarian-language education.
 At the same time, in response to these demands, nationalist Romanian rhetoric escalated: Romanian leaders — including Ion Iliescu, Co-Founding Leader of the National Salvation Front, the provisional executive power in Romania — warned publicly of Hungarian “separatism.”
 At the same time, Romanian nationalist organizations like Vatra Românească were active in Maros county; they accused the Hungarian community of plotting to detach Transylvania, and mobilized support from rural Romanians.
 The Vatra activists also spread rumors that Romanians were being abused by Hungarians, and incited the Romanian population of Marosvásárhely's surrounding villages against Hungarians.
 In the context of a predominantly Hungarian town, it is notable that Romanian nationalist organisations were successful in fostering an anti-Hungarian sentiment amongst the Romanian population by disseminating information that, in the eyes of the Hungarians, seemed reasonable and normal.
 An exemplar of this was that the owners of a pharmacy had written its name, next to the Romanian, also in the Hungarian language on the shop's windowsill.

-Certain Romanian media outlets and public figures have claimed that the 1990 ethnic conflict in Târgu Mureș was organized by Hungarian secret services to annex Transylvania to Hungary.